 "Mixed climbing is climbing on both ice and rock, either in quick succession or actually at the same time."

-The Canadian Rockies is the mecca of mixed climbing.
-With so much terrain and such a long season, it is no wonder that Rockies' routes and Rockies' climbers are at the cutting edge of the modern mixed game.
+The Canadian Rockies are the Mecca of mixed climbing.
+With so much terrain and such a long season, it is no wonder that routes and climbers here are at the cutting edge of the modern mixed game.
 Early mountaineers used mixed climbing as a means to an end.
 They would often be forced to scratch up snowy rock or thin ice on alpine routes to reach easier ground in order to gain a summit.
-Like rock climbing, mixed climbing eventually evolved into a sport unto its own, pursued for its movement and technical difficulties.
-The past 10 years have especially seen increased interest and growth in the sport.
-The mixed game has been elevated to vogue status in this explosion of popularity.
+Like rock climbing, mixed climbing eventually evolved into a sport unto its own pursued for its movement and technical difficulties.
+The past 10 years have seen increased interest and growth in the sport and the mixed game has been elevated to vogue status in this explosion of popularity.